image from Take Three: Karelia Suite, video by Sasha Amaya, 2016

 Naomi holds a PhD from the University of Cambridge, where she was a Gates Cambridge Scholar.
 She has also studied mathematics, philosophy, and music at Yale College, the Yale School of Music, and Université de Montréal.
 Her formative training before university took place at the Vancouver Academy of Music.
 She acknowledges generous support over the years from the Manitoba Arts Council, Canada Council for the Arts, Help Musicians UK, and the BC Arts Council.

-Naomi currently lives and works on the ancestral lands of the Anishinaabe, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis nation.
+Naomi currently lives and works on the ancestral lands of the Anishnaabe, Cree, and Dakota peoples, and on the homeland of the Métis nation.
 The Winnipeg Symphony Orchestra performs at the Centennial Concert Hall on Treaty 1 territory.